p2panda/handbook/rfc/0001-schema/0001-schema.md

   - created: 2020-05-22T11:58:50+0000
 ```

-Note that the subject field contains a multi-line string.
-A server that already applied the migration that changed the subject field to only allow single-line content may migrate this message in order to be compatible.
+Note that the subject field contains a multi-line string and is specified using schema version `1`.
+A server that already applied the last example migration from the *schema-migrate* section, which changed the subject field to only allow single-line content, may migrate this message in order to be compatible.
 As the subject line would fail the validation check, it would be replaced with the default value `<Subject>`.

 ### Update instance message